 2. Install a combination of sound-absorptive products to meet the noise ordinance mandates.

-3. Install a combination of compressor noise reduction products with the high acoustic performance necessary to mitigate the target frequencies emanating from their gensets.
+3. Install a combination of compressor station noise reduction products with the high acoustic performance necessary to mitigate the target frequencies emanating from their gensets.

 4. Install a combination of sound-absorptive products that would be visually pleasing to the local community.